mlegoul/Node.js/README.md

    -  The Backend :

-   First install the dependencies and compile with `compile` and run the server with `start`.
+   First, install them dependencies/devDependencies and use `compile` and run the server with `start`.